DaytimeLobster/gogrow/readme.md

 ### Initial App Startup

-If using Docker, Gogrow should be started automatically and available at the specified port used in the docker compose, or docker run command.
+If using Docker, GoGrow should be started automatically and available at the specified port used in the docker compose, or docker run command.

-If using Gogrow as a Flask app, on startup Gogrow will ask if you want to use the default settings (port 5555) - you can enter "yes" here to use these settings, or "no" to specify the port and other settings that Gogrow should use when it launches.
+If using GoGrow as a Flask app, on startup GoGrow will ask if you want to use the default settings (port 5555) - you can enter "yes" here to use these settings, or "no" to specify the port and other settings that GoGrow should use when it launches.

 ### Index Page